WalletConnect/walletconnect-docs/docs/specs/clients/push/push-proposal.md

 ## User Flow

-User visits application that connected with its wallet
+User visits application that connected with their wallet

-App can prompt a push proposal after connecting or it can provide a "bell" button that user can trigger the push proposal
+App can prompt a push proposal after connecting or it can provide a "bell" button for the user to trigger the push proposal

-User can approve or reject the push proposal from its wallet.
+User can approve or reject the push proposal from their wallet.

 In future events, the app can trigger push notifications after subscription has been approved.